Build and publish

 It is also important to change the sha256 checksum of the source of tar.gz file.

-Then make a pull request on the base branch of this repository.
+Then make a pull request on the upstream repository.
+The CI will build package for conda-forge.

 In package.json, there are also yarn commands configured to build an Electron app.